 The Program is led by Amy Izen, M.S., CCC-SLP, a speech-language pathologist; Rohit Chandra, MD, a psychiatrist; and Julie Levison, MD, MPhil, MPH; an infectious disease specialist.
 Josh Metlay, MD, PhD, chief of the DGIM, provides feedback to the Program.

-The Community Research Program at MGH Chelsea communicates with more than 200 individuals who work in Chelsea, Revere, Boston and Charlestown, either at or outside of Mass General.
+The Community Research Program at MGH Chelsea communicates with more than 200 individuals who work in Chelsea, Revere, Boston and Charlestown.
+Many of our participants work at MGH and others work elsewhere with an interest in community research.

 Benefits of Community-based Research